Chatting about the weather is one of our favourite pastimes in Canada. But for allergy sufferers, it’s anything but small talk.

 Other elements also play a role in allergies.
 Dry, windy weather helps pollen spread quickly and can intensify symptoms.
-Rain washes pollen from the air and generally provides relief for sufferers—unless it happens late in the year (e.g. fall or winter) when it can increase tree pollination, or in the spring when it stimulates grass growth, causing more pollen to be released into the air.
-Rain also fosters mould production—not good news for people with mold allergies.
+Rain washes pollen from the air and generally provides relief for sufferers—unless it happens late in the year (e.g., fall or winter) when it can increase tree pollination, or in the spring when it stimulates grass growth, causing more pollen to be released into the air.
+Rain also fosters mould production—not good news for people with mould allergies.

 Just keep in mind that with so many variables affecting allergen levels, it’s hard to predict how the upcoming season will play out.